PPBDS/tutorial.helpers/vignettes/books.md

 ````

   - The first sentence provides a link to your chapter as well as to R4DS.
-  - We highlight some the most important packages and functions used in the tutorial.
+  - We highlight some of the most important packages and functions used in the tutorial.
   - We don't go overboard.
 You can't mention every package or every function used in the tutorial.